Panama Birds

 AREA DESCRIPTION

-Birding is done primarly along the Achiote Road either on foot along the road or by slowly driving on the way during the first hours.
+Birding is done primarily along the Achiote Road either on foot along the road or by slowly driving on the way during the first hours.
 As the temperature begins too hot, we enter into traditional birding trails to look for specialties like the White-headed Wren, the Long-tailed Tyrant or the Montezuma Oropendola.
 Also streams will be checked for kingfishers, waterthrushes and more.
-Exspect to walk on muddy areas especially during rainy season (March to December).
+Expect to walk on muddy areas especially during rainy season (March to December).

 WEATHER